LaszloLueck/libping.net/README.md

 We build up a while-loop.
 The loop ends, when
 - the max hop count (30 per default for the most traceroute implementations) is received
 - the state of the result is 0 for ipv4 or 129 for ipv6 which means EchoReply (or endpoint reached).
+- the try catch block inside the loop, brings up a possible exception (mostly token cancellation, if the pinged host drops icmp packages)

+I set the cancellation token inside the loop, so in every loop step the token time where reset.
+I set the cancellation token time to a very high amount (you can make that configurable for your own purposes), to receive long running neighbor things.
 I put away some unused debug information and format the return a little bit (one liner and so on) Let's do some tests.